uswds/uswds-site/pages/patterns/create-a-profile/date-of-birth.md

 </div>

 ## Considerations

-### Whether you need this data
+{:.usa-content-list}
-<strong>Confirm you need this information.</strong> As with all personal information, consider whether you need to collect it at all.
+- <strong>Confirm you need this information.</strong> As with all personal information, consider whether you need to collect it at all.
 Clearly explain the reason for asking for the information and what will be done to secure the user’s privacy.

-### When to use
-<strong>Appropriate for most dates.</strong> This pattern is appropriate for most dates but particularly past and memorable dates, and dates that appear on items like drivers licenses or passports.
+- <strong>Appropriate for most dates.</strong> This pattern is appropriate for most dates but particularly past and memorable dates, and dates that appear on items like drivers licenses or passports.
 This pattern is especially applicable when there’s a high expectation of mobile device usage for form completion.

-### When to consider something else

-<strong>Consider a date picker for scheduling.</strong> If users are trying to schedule something, the date picker might make more sense, especially when the day of the week or availability of timeslots is required.
+- <strong>Consider a date picker for scheduling.</strong> If users are trying to schedule something, the date picker might make more sense, especially when the day of the week or availability of timeslots is required.
 Be sure to also provide an option for text entry as well.

 ## Usability guidance

+{:.usa-content-list}
-<strong>Label each field.</strong> Be sure each field is properly labeled &#8212; some countries enter dates in day, month, year order.
+- <strong>Label each field.</strong> Be sure each field is properly labeled &#8212; some countries enter dates in day, month, year order.

-<strong>Avoid the Select component for day or year.</strong> It may be tempting to switch all or some of these text fields to the Select component, but these tend to be more difficult to use than text inputs.
+- <strong>Avoid the Select component for day or year.</strong> It may be tempting to switch all or some of these text fields to the Select component, but these tend to be more difficult to use than text inputs.

 ## Accessibility

+{:.usa-content-list}
-<strong>Follow input guidance.</strong> These text fields should follow the accessibility  <a href="{{ site.baseurl }}/components/text-input/">guidelines for all text inputs</a>.
+- <strong>Follow input guidance.</strong> These text fields should follow the accessibility  <a href="{{ site.baseurl }}/components/text-input/">guidelines for all text inputs</a>.

-<strong>Don't auto-advance focus.</strong> Do not use JavaScript to auto advance the focus from one field to the next.
+- <strong>Don't auto-advance focus.</strong> Do not use JavaScript to auto advance the focus from one field to the next.
 This makes it difficult for keyboard-only users to navigate and correct mistakes.

-<strong>Use “text” instead of “number” inputs.</strong> Research indicates that <a href="https://technology.blog.gov.uk/2020/02/24/why-the-gov-uk-design-system-team-changed-the-input-type-for-numbers/">numeric inputs still carry many usability problems</a>.
+- <strong>Use “text” instead of “number” inputs.</strong> Research indicates that <a href="https://technology.blog.gov.uk/2020/02/24/why-the-gov-uk-design-system-team-changed-the-input-type-for-numbers/">numeric inputs still carry many usability problems</a>.
 While dates and years are some of the few kinds of numbers that can work reliably with numeric inputs, the way the user enters the data may still differ from what the browser expects.
 Use `<input type="text" inputmode="numeric" pattern="[0-9]*">` to better support mobile users.

-<strong>Always use a label on the Select component.</strong> Don’t replace it with the default menu option (for example, removing the “Month” label and just having the menu read “Select a month” by default).
+- <strong>Always use a label on the Select component.</strong> Don’t replace it with the default menu option (for example, removing the “Month” label and just having the menu read “Select a month” by default).

-<strong>Avoid auto-submission.</strong> Don’t use JavaScript to automatically submit the form (or do anything else) when an option is selected.
+- <strong>Avoid auto-submission.</strong> Don’t use JavaScript to automatically submit the form (or do anything else) when an option is selected.
 Auto-submission disrupts screen readers because they select each option as they read them.

-<strong>Customization.</strong> As you customize, make sure you follow [accessibility guidelines for form templates]({{ site.baseurl }}/templates/form-templates/) and the [accessibility guidelines for form controls]({{ site.baseurl }}/components/form/).
+- <strong>Customization.</strong> As you customize, make sure you follow [accessibility guidelines for form templates]({{ site.baseurl }}/templates/form-templates/) and the [accessibility guidelines for form controls]({{ site.baseurl }}/components/form/).

 ## Components used in this pattern